 Pacific Presbyterian Church serves the community by providing meeting space for organizations such as Scouts and PEO.
 Since January of 2012 we have provided free weekly community meals we call Dinner With Us on Thursday evenings during the school year.
 Also during the school year we pack snacks in 25-30 backpacks each week for Zitzman Elementary School students.
 And our Stone Stoup Community Garden provides free fresh produce during the growing season.
 We are proud of our tradition and look forward to serving God and the community for many years to come.

 Best Church Float, Best Overall Float

 Hymn Sing at Ice Cream Social, July 12, 2009

-Tonight we meet in honor of all the men and women who came to this fair town 150 years ago… when it was Franklin and when it became Pacific.
+We honor of all the men and women who came to this fair town in the 1800s … when it was Franklin and when it became Pacific.
 We pay tribute to the men and women who felt that to create a good community you must have Churches.
 They put actions to words and we are living proof that people who put God and Jesus Christ into their days can make a difference.